Nautilus45433/VA-Converter/README.md

 # VA-Converter
 A program for batch "merging" video and audio files.<br>

+**It was made primarily for personal use**, but you never know who might find such a "crutch" useful.

-The default is to use VLC, but other tools can potentially be used by specifying a different command template.
+The default is to use VLC, but other tools can potentially be used by specifying a different command template.<br>
 Optionally, it can use [`tqdm`](https://pypi.org/project/tqdm/) to display brief information.

 ## Usage